Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 The Citizenship Project is made possible by generous grants from the Carnegie Corporation, Ford Foundation, The JPB Foundation, The Andrew W. Mellon Foundation, and The New York Community Trust, and in partnership with CUNY Citizenship Now!

-Thank you to the Henry Nias Foundation, Inc. for their generous support of the Connecticut Historical Society’s Citizenship Project programming!
+Thank you to the Henry Nias Foundation, Inc. for their generous support of the Connecticut Museum of Culture and History’s Citizenship Project programming!

 Location